The 6 Best Countries to Incorporate a Company for Your Online Business

 Bank Account Opening: Easy

-In addition, companies in Singapore pay taxes only on profits.
+Additionally, companies in Singapore pay taxes only on profits.
 So, there's no tax on dividends, capital gains, and foreign-sourced income if already subjected to taxation overseas.

 Entity Type: Company